 Appraisers also look at the structure’s overall condition and whether it has been kept up over time.
 An older house in good repair is likely to appraise for a higher value than a newer house with structural flaws, particularly if there have been major updates.

-As a seller, you want to make sure that all of your home’s structural materials are known to be safe and are of good quality.
-This means check for up to date:
+As a seller, you want to make sure that all of your home’s structural materials are known to be safe and of good quality.
+This means check for up-to-date:

 - Electrical wiring

 If you own an older house and are looking to improve your value outlook, these are good places to start.